wakecoder/preview-card/README.md

 View a demo at the [wakecoder blog](http://www.codeofmanycolors.com/blog/preview-card-a-flip-card-with-automatic-overflow-handling/) or check out the code in the example folder

 ## Usage
 Install, require (or import) and put in your HTML.
+NOTE: In most cases you will want to specify a height for the card so the front and back are the same size.
+This can be done via CSS.
 See below for more detail:
 ##### 1. In a shell
 ```shell
 npm install --save-dev preview-card